starranuk/worklist/README.md

 The responsive ranges targeted were:

- - For Desktops @media screen max-width 5000px
+ - For Desktops
- - For Handheld Touchscreens with screen max-width: 1280px
  - Mobile phones with screen max-width: 414px
- -

 **Responsiveness Testing**

 Testing was initially carried using the Chrome Developer Tools using the responsive ranges listed above.
-Further developer tool testing was carried out using the Firefox and Microsoft Edge developer tools.

-The Firefox tools did find an issue with the iPhone 6/7/8 Plus iOS11 screen size which was resolved by increasing the max width to414px.

 Hardware tested ranged from a Motorola G5s, Samsung Galaxy S5, 10" Amazon Kindle Fire Tablet and a widescreen desktop PC.